 What if I don't schedule a call or visit?

-We will keep your application on file and will also put it in our Prospect Gin where cut and sews can view it.
 You can search on your own for domestic suppliers and manufacturers by visiting sites and databases like SEAMS, Manufactured in North Carolina and NC Textile Connect.
 You can also download the CTD Self Assessment Checklist on the Process Page to better understand what you need to accomplish to launch a new product.

 If I have a variety of different products that I want to produce, can I just complete one application for all of them?

 Although that would definitely be the easiest and fastest way, it is unfortunately not the best way.
 Because each product may require different time frames, quantities, target prices, materials, etc., you will need to complete an application and provide detailed information for each product you are seeking assistance with.
-This is important in order to find the correct partner fit for your specific product, as different production companies produce different products.

 Do you always find production partners for new clients?

 What about confidentiality?
 Does The District sign Non-Disclosure Agreements?
-What if I have a patent on my idea?

 Does The District work with overseas manufacturers or fabric suppliers?